 If you love going on weeklong trips, then a backpack having a capacity between 60 to 80 liters will surely do justice for you.
 You can simply carry extra garments, a sleeping bag, a bigger tent as well as additional kitchen items.

 A backpack of this size would be ideal if you always continue weekend visits, with the occasional long trip.

 Elongated trips: (5+ days; 80+ litres)

-If you’re associate degree expedition lover or often continue an extended trip, then you need a backpack having a volume of 80 litres or above.
-A backpack of this class will hold all of your gear–whether it’s hiking, winter-based or mountaineering equipment.
+If you’re associate degree expedition lover or often continue an extended trip, then you need a backpack having a volume of 80 liters or above.
+A backpack of this class will hold all of your gear–whether it’s a hiking, winter-based or mountaineering equipment.

 What type of backpack should you buy?

 If you’re a frequent someone United Nations agency simply loves visiting new places, then this would perfectly suit your needs.
 This backpack is almost similar to a suitcase but it has different compartments and can be loaded onto your back.